MrAlexSee/InterviewTopics/README.md

 ##### Things to consider

 1. Specification, possibly start with abstract description and work towards the details.
-1. Select the technologies and the development processing.
+1. Select the technologies and the development process.
 1. Define features, perhaps in connection with the technologies.
 1. Define the timeline: task planning, delegation, select a team, divide responsibilities, agree how progress/success will be measured/defined.
 1. Before the start: check if we have everything we need (resources, etc.)